Fox News

-The Fox News Channel (FNC), commonly known as Fox News, is an American multinational conservative news and political commentary television channel and website based in New York City.
-It is owned by Fox News Media, which itself is owned by Fox Corporation.
-It is the most-watched cable news network in the U.S., and as of 2023 it generates approximately 70% of its parent company's pre-tax profit.
+The Fox News Channel (FNC), often referred to as Fox News, is an American multinational conservative news and political commentary television channel and website based in New York City.
+Owned by the Fox News Media subsidiary of Fox Corporation, as of 2022, it is the most-watched cable news network in the United States, and as of 2023, it generates approximately 70% of its parent company's pre-tax profit.
 The channel broadcasts primarily from studios at 1211 Avenue of the Americas in Midtown Manhattan.
 Fox News provides service to 86 countries and territories, with international broadcasts featuring Fox Extra segments during advertising breaks.

 The channel was created by Australian-born American media mogul Rupert Murdoch in 1996 to appeal to a conservative audience, hiring former Republican media consultant and CNBC executive Roger Ailes as its founding CEO.
-It launched on October 7, 1996, to 17-million cable subscribers.
+It launched on October 7, 1996 to 17 million cable subscribers.
 Fox News grew during the late 1990s and 2000s to become the dominant United States cable news subscription network.
-By September 2018, 87-million U.S. households (91% of television subscribers) could receive Fox News.
-In 2019, it was the top-rated cable network, averaging 2.5-million viewers in prime time.
+By September 2018, 87 million U.S. households (91% of television subscribers) could receive Fox News.
+In 2019, it was the top-rated cable network, averaging 2.5 million viewers in prime time.
 Murdoch, the executive chairman since 2016, said in 2023 that he would step down and hand responsibilities to his son, Lachlan.
 Suzanne Scott has been the CEO since 2018.

-It has been criticized for biased and false reporting in favor of the Republican Party, its politicians, and conservative causes, while portraying the Democratic Party in a negative light.
-Researchers have argued that the channel is damaging to the integrity of news overall, and acts as the de facto broadcasting arm of the Republican Party.
+Fox News has been criticized for biased and false reporting in favor of the Republican Party, its politicians, and conservative causes, while portraying the Democratic Party in a negative light.
+Some researchers have argued that the channel is damaging to the integrity of news overall, and acts as the de facto broadcasting arm of the Republican Party.
 Since its formation, the channel has politically shifted further rightwards over time, and by 2016 became solidly pro-Trump.

 The channel has knowingly endorsed false conspiracy theories to promote Republican and conservative causes.
 These include, but are not limited to, false claims regarding fraud with Dominion voting machines during their reporting on the 2020 presidential election, climate change denial, and COVID-19 misinformation.
 It has also been involved in multiple controversies, including accusations of permitting sexual harassment and racial discrimination by on-air hosts, executives, and employees, ultimately paying out millions of dollars in legal settlements.